In this guide

 Superannuation death benefit pension

-Some funds allow your dependents to receive your death benefits as a pension when you die.
-A death benefits pension is generally restricted to your spouse or partner, a dependent child under 18, or a disabled adult child.
-These pensions are relatively rare and more likely to be paid by SMSFs or older defined benefit funds.
+Some funds allow your dependants to receive your death benefits as a pension when you die.
+A death benefits pension is generally restricted to your spouse or partner, a dependent child under 18 or a disabled adult child.
+Child pensions are relatively rare and more likely to be paid by SMSFs or older defined benefit funds, but most large super funds will offer the option for a spouse to be paid death benefits as a pension.